abheesht17/super-pixels/README.md

 |   COVID  | 89.09% |  91.01% |
 |    LFW   | 60.83% |  66.12% |
 | SOCOFing | 65.68% |  93.58% |

-## Directory Structure

-You can find the structure of the repository (i.e., the sub-directories and files) [here](misc/DIRSTRUCTURE.md).

 ## Citation